crate/cratedb-toolkit/README.md

 The application manages the life-cycle of data stored in CrateDB, handling concerns of data expiry, size reduction, and archival.
-Within a system storing and processing large amounts of data, it is crucial to manage data flows between hot and cold storage types better than using ad hoc solutions.
+Within a system storing and processing large amounts of data, it is crucial to manage data flows between "hot", "warm", and "cold" storage types better than using ad hoc solutions.

 Data retention policies can be flexibly configured by adding records to the retention policy database table, which is also stored within CrateDB.